moAllElite/rss/README.md

 # rss

-A clone of France 24 base on flux rss in project we explore all devices types of orientations
+This is a clone of France 24 base on flux rss in project we explore all devices types of orientations .
-this portrait which is on listView and LandScape oriantation which is on gridView.
+We have a portrait's orientation which is on listView and LandScape oriantation which is on gridView.
 In finish we management the dark mode / light,I hope you'll  enjoy this projet .
 - [France 24: Find here the flux rss link](https://www.france24.com/fr/afrique/rss)
 - [webfeed:Find here the webfeed's documentation]( https://pub.dev/packages/webfeed/install)